Data-adaptive doubly robust instrumental variable methods for treatment effect heterogeneity: Doubly robust estimation for the linear instrumental variable model

+The IV-g estimator presented thus far is restricted to using parametric working models for the nuisance parameters.
+Since all working models are likely to be misspecified in practice, the resulting estimator is unlikely to be consistent.

+An increasingly popular strategy to avoid the bias introduced by such model misspecification and have valid inferences is to use machine learning estimators for the nuisance parameters.
+This is made possible since DR estimators can converge at fast rates ($\sqrt{n}$) to the true parameter, and are therefore CAN, even when the nuisance functionals have been estimated via machine learning, under either empirical process conditions (e.g. Donsker class) restricting the complexity of the nuisance functionals, or using sample splitting \citep{van2011targetedbook, Farrell2015, Chernozhukov2017AER, Kennedy2017, Athey2018}.

-Machine learning estimation approaches for DR estimators for the IV model have been studied recently. \citet{Chernozhukov2016} give sufficient conditions to guarantee that using data-adaptive fits for the nuisance functionals in a DR estimator results in valid inferences.
-Briefly, the score function $\mathcal{S}$ of the DR estimator needs to be Neyman orthogonal to the nuisance parameters i.e. the path-wise (or Gateaux) derivative of the score function exists and vanishes at the true value of the nuisance parameters.
-Then, as long as the data-adaptive estimators for all nuisance functionals converge to their respective truths, and the product of their convergence rates is faster than ${n}^{-\frac{1}{2}}$, the DR estimator will be CAN.
+Briefly, if the score function $\mathcal{S}$ of the DR estimator is \textit{Neyman orthogonal} to the nuisance parameters i.e. the path-wise (or Gateaux) derivative of the score function exists and vanishes at the true value of the nuisance parameters, then, as long as the data-adaptive estimators for all nuisance functionals converge to their respective truths, and the product of their convergence rates is faster than ${n}^{-\frac{1}{2}}$, the DR estimator is CAN and inference can be based on the IF.
 Convergence rates for these data-adaptive estimators depend on the smoothness and number of covariates included \citep{Gyoerfi2006}.

-Under sufficient regularity conditions, and if $\mA_a$ is estimated using parametric models, the arguments used in \citet{Chernozhukov2016} Section 4.2 can be applied to show that the IV-g estimator is still CAN when using data-adaptive fits for $\mA_y$ and $\mA_z$ as long as:
+Machine learning estimation of the nuisance parameters of DR estimators for the partially linear IV model has been studied recently. \citet{Chernozhukov2016} give sufficient conditions to guarantee that using data-adaptive fits for the nuisance functionals in DR estimators constructed from estimating equations based on Neyman-orthogonal scores results in valid inferences.
+In particular, consider the score function

+where $g(W_i)$ and $\omega(W_i)$ are $L^2$-functions with respect to $P_0$, mapping $W\mapsto \mathbb{R}$.
+Assuming $Y, A$ and $Z$ are bounded and with finite variance bounded away from zero, the estimator obtained as a solution to the estimating equation with score \eqref{scoreC1} is CAN even after plugging in data-adaptive nuisance estimators, as long as these satisfy: